tryffel/eventsourcing/README.md

 }
 ```

-Currently there is only one snapshot store and its only storing snapshots in memory.
+Currently there is only one snapshot store and it's only storing snapshots in memory.

 ### Unexported aggregate properties